aleshaleksey/fansys23/weapons-armour.md

 ___
 ### Medium Armour

 Medium armour covers armours which either protect the whole body or have a full body underlayer, and a second layer which either gives adequate protection to most of the body or good protection to the most vital areas.
 Most armour falls in this category.
+Medium Armour gives a -2 penalty to all [Con] rolls related to endurance.

 **Full Padded** or "padded armour" can be any particularly thick and protective clothes, including the silken armours of the saracens, hides worn by northern tribes and gambeson of medieval europe.
 These armours offer some protection to the whole body and are light enough to wear on a long march. they are also reasonably inexpensive.
 - Special: This armour can serve as cold or hot weather clothes depending on the specific type.